Skip to content

 Yes.
 Brookline, Cambridge, Newton, and Beacon Hill all have meaningful concentrations of slate-roofed heritage homes.
 Slate itself routinely lasts 75–150 years; the underlayment and copper flashing detail underneath have shorter cycles and drive most maintenance projects.
 Slate work is a specialty trade.
 Verify your contractor has documented slate-specific experience, not just asphalt-shingle credentials.

-What roof material is best for the Boston metro?
+Which roof material works for the Boston metro?

 For most suburban homeowners: an architectural asphalt shingle with a 110+ mph wind rating, full-eave ice-and-water shield underlayment, balanced attic ventilation, and chimney flashing rebuild as part of any tear-off.
 For city rowhouses with flat main roofs, modern TPO outperforms legacy built-up and modified bitumen on lifecycle.
 Standing-seam metal pairs well with contemporary suburban architecture and handles snow shed.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for active winter leaks from ice damming or storm-damage emergencies, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For active winter leaks from ice damming or storm-damage emergencies, we route to rapid-availability pros first.

 Neighborhoods served